Amar Akbar Anthony: Plot

 Kishanlal, a chauffeur, is released from prison on 15 August 1955, after serving a sentence for the fatal hit-and-run accident committed by his employer, crime lord Robert.

-Despite Robert's promises, Kishanlal returns home to find his wife Bharati suffering from TB and their three sons starving.
+Despite Robert's promises, Kishanlal returns home to find his wife Bharati suffering from tuberculosis and their three sons starving.
 Enraged, Kishanlal confronts Robert to beg for his assistance, only to be humiliated, abused and disowned.
 Turning the tables on Robert's henchmen, Kishanlal escapes in a car loaded with smuggled gold bullion, pursued by Robert's goons.
 Arriving home, Kishanlal finds Bharati gone; her suicide note explains her shame and despair.
 Taking his sons with him, he eludes pursuit to place the boys at the foot of Mahatma Gandhi's statue in Borivali National Park, leaving the eldest in charge.
 He drives off to mislead Robert's goons, but after a fiery car crash both the police and Robert's people believe Kishanlal and his sons are dead.

 The three children become separated.
-Amar, the eldest, runs after his father, is knocked down by Robert's goons and adopted by Hindu Police Superintendent Khanna.
+Amar, the eldest, runs after his father, is knocked down by Robert's goons and adopted by Police Superintendent Khanna (a Hindu by faith).
 Middle son Anthony goes in search of food for his crying baby brother; left alone, Raju is found and adopted by kindly Muslim tailor Darji Ilahabadi.
 Returning to find no one, Anthony shelters from a storm outside a nearby Catholic church, falling asleep from exhaustion.
 The parish priest, Father Gonsalves, discovers him and Bharati's suicide note and adopts him.
 Each will be reared in the religions of their adoptive fathers: Hindu, Islam and Christianity.

 Elsewhere: Bharati is caught in the storm and struck blind by a falling branch - divine punishment for leaving her sons.
 She is rescued and dropped off home by Mr. Ilahabadi, but cannot see Raju beside him; at home she is told her family is dead.
 Kishanlal escapes the car crash and finds Robert's gold; returning to the empty park a rich man – he is devastated to be alone.

 Twenty-two years pass.
 Bharati, now a flower seller, is the victim of a hit-and-run accident outside a church and is rushed to a private hospital by Anthony, the Liquor license of the neighborhood.
 Raju, now called Akbar and a popular Qawwali singer, is at the hospital to romance Dr. Salma Ali because her grumpy father Taiyyab Ali disapproves of him.
 Amar is the police inspector who arrives to check on the accident case.
 All three men donate blood to save Bharati's life, unaware they are related.
-Later, Amar tracks down highway robbers and meets Lakshmi, forced by her abusive criminal stepmother and stepbrother Ranjeet to act as bait to protect her elderly, wheelchair-bound grandmother.
+Later, Amar tracks down highway robbers and meets Lakshmi, forced by her abusive criminal stepmother and stepbrother Ranjeet to act as bait to protect her elderly, wheelchair-using grandmother.
 Together they take evidence and arrest the stepmother, and Amar gives sanctuary to Lakshmi and her grandmother in his home.